 Parents and caregivers should not assume that every battery-powered product that enters their home is safe for use by children.
 In many products, for example, the battery is easily accessible or can fall out when the product is dropped.
 Make sure that the battery compartments of all electronic items are secure and taped shut.

-When replacing a button battery, keep in mind that it stops powering a device way before it runs out of a charge.
-So, what we think of as a “dead" battery still has the charge to harm a child should it get caught in their
+When replacing a button battery or lithium coin battery, keep in mind that it stops powering a device way before it runs out of a charge.
+So, what we think of as a "dead" battery still has the charge to harm a child should it get caught in their

 ear, nose, and throat or swallowing passage.
 The higher the voltage of the battery (3V vs. 1.5V), the faster the injury.
-To safely dispose of button batteries, wrap them in tape and promptly
+To safely dispose of button batteries and lithium coin batteries, wrap them in tape and promptly

 recycle or put them in an outside garbage can.